FutureGatewayFramework/fgDocumentation/installation.md

 Installation process may differ in case there exists a specific OS/Architecture hi-level isntallation script.

+## Using low level scripts
+Architectures not targeted by hi-level scripts maybe installed as well, directly using low level scripts.
+These installation files can be used on all those OS platforms using as package management tools: yum, apt and brew; thus: EL OSes (i.e RedHat, CentOS, Debian, MacOSX and potentially Windows under Cygwin environment).
+In order to use low level scritps, the user has to download from the git repository all files having the name 'setup\_\<component\>.sh'.
+Then the user can install the system just executing each script in the order:

+1) ./setup_FGPortal.sh - Install the core components of the system and preparing the necessary environment
+2) ./setup_JSAGA.sh - Provides a complete JSAGA installation with binaries and libraries
+3) ./setup_GridEngine.sh - Install the Grid&Cloud Engine (necessary to target SSH, EMI/gLite, rOCCI infrastructures)
+4) ./setup_OCCI.sh - Install the OCCI CLI with GSI necessary packages
+5) ./setup_FGService.sh - Execute only in case you want to run FutureGateway as a service

+Before execute any 'setup\_\<component\>.sh' script; the user has to configure the file setup\_config.sh file to override default configuration settings written at the top of each setup file.
+Once installation files have been executed; it is necessary to log-out and login again; so that the new environment will be ready and the two APIServer components (fgAPIServer and APIServerDaemon) can be installed from sources with the following steps:

+1) Download fgAPIServer files from gitHub in the directory: $FGLOCATION/fgAPIServer
+2) Execute fgapiserver.py script inside a dedicated screen section or confiure wsgi to run it
+3) Download APIServerDaemon files from gitHub in the directory: $FGLOCATION/APIServerDaemon
+4) Go inside the APIServerDaemon directory and compile java code with: ant all
+5) Copy the generated war file into $CATALINA_HOME/webapps directory and check on $CATALINA_HOME/logs/catalina.out file that the installation is successful

+At this stage the user has a complete and operating FutureGateway environment

 ## Ubuntu LTS 14.04 Server

 In order to install the FutureGateway, just execute as root user: